vaisest/caesura/README.md

 ### 7. Batch processing

+> [!CAUTION]
+> You are responsible for everything you upload.
+>
+> Misuse of this application, and especially the `batch` command can easily result in the loss of your upload privileges and even bans.

 Now that you have the hang of the application we can speed things up with the `batch` command.

 This handles `verify`, `spectrogram`, `transcode` and `upload` in a single command.
 It can also be pointed at a directory containing torrent files to automatically sort through and pick out suitable sources.

-We'll start off with some safeguards before setting it fully loose.
-- `--limit 2` will stop the command after it has transcoded or uploaded from 2 sources.
-- `--no-upload` will skip the upload step.
+By default the `batch` command will limit to processing just `3` transcodes and it won't create spectrograms or upload unless explicitly instructed.
+These safeguards are in place to prevent mistakenly uploading a bunch of sources that you haven't checked.

 > [!NOTE]
 > The batch command uses a cache file to store progress helping speed up subsequent runs.
 >
-> Make sure the cache file is in a mounted volumes so it's not deleted between runs.
+> Make sure the cache file is in a mounted volume so it's not deleted between runs.

+Run the command to compile a cache and transcode the first three sources in the directory:

 ```bash
 docker run \